sleep360-Team/sleep360/docs/sleep360-vm-docs.md

 3. Check that sleep360 is running under pm2
    a.
 If not, run the deploy.sh script in the repo

-#### If the website cannot communicate with the database (errors when trying to log in or view reports):
+### If the website cannot communicate with the database (errors when trying to log in or view reports)

 1. Check if the server responds (try to ping/login)
    a.
 If not, contact the VM system administrator (currently Darryl Mouck)